-• Flood risk assessment and inventory - Under internal review, future engagement planned
+• Flood risk assessment and inventory - Under municipal review, future public engagement planned

 An inventory of structures at risk of flooding for all of the mapped flood scenarios can support future flood damage assessments.

 Flood risk statistics are being updated based on draft flood mapping changes.